How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Compound Annual Growth Rate (CAGR)

-The Compound Annual Growth Rate (CAGR) is the smoothing growth rate of a period, supposing that quantity increased at an unvarying compound rate of increase in every year of the period.
+The Compound Annual Growth Rate (CAGR) is the smooth growth rate of a period, supposing that the quantity increased at a constant compound rate of increase in every year of the period.
 The answer to this is: Assuming that an investment or measurement increased at a constant rate every year, what would be the constant rate to go from the initial value to the final value?
 The formula is:

 Steps to calculate CAGR:

-1. Divide the final value with the initial value.
+1. Divide the final value by the initial value.

 2. Let the outcome be to the power (1/number of years).